 Birds Seen 14 for the Month (27 species for the Year)

 Blackbird, Black headed Gull, Blue Tit, Bullfinch, Goldfinch, Great Tit, Jackdaw, Kestrel, Long tailed Tit, Nuthatch, Pheasant, RAVEN, Robin, Song Thrush

-The month has started better with the first week being dry, no major highlights > to begin the month local birds seem to be settling in for the new breeding > season with plenty of singing going on, four Common Buzzards seen together and a > Coal Tit proclaiming its territory being highlights for the month so far. > > Chiffchaff arrived in on week 12 great to see and back in for the new year > > Birds Seen 17 for the Month (28 species for the Year)
+The month has started better with the first week being dry, no major highlights to begin the month local birds seem to be settling in for the new breeding season with plenty of singing going on, four Common Buzzards seen together and a Coal Tit proclaiming its territory being highlights for the month so far.

+Chiffchaff arrived in on week 12 great to see and back in for the new years breeding season

+Birds Seen 17 for the Month (28 species for the Year)

 Blackbird, Blue Tit, Bullfinch, Buzzard, Chiffchaff, Coal Tit, Common Gull, Great Tit, Jay, Long tailed Tit, Magpie, Nuthatch, Pheasant, Robin, Rook, Woodpigeon, Wren

 Sadly this will be all from me at the moment as I now go into Isolation because of covid 19 being in the vulnerable group this will be for 3 months, hopefully.
 I hope to see you all back soon, remember to Keep your distance, wash your hands regular in soap and water for 20 secs, stay at home, keep safe